puppetlabs/puppetlabs-node_encrypt/README.md

     * This is a defined type that wraps a standard file resource, but allows you to encrypt the content in the catalog and reports.
 * `puppet node encrypt`
-    * This is a Puppet Face that generates encrypted on the command line.
+    * This is a Puppet Face that generates encrypted ciphertext on the command line.
     * `puppet node encrypt -t testhost.example.com "encrypt some text"`
+* `puppet node decrypt`
+    * This is a Puppet Face that decrypts ciphertext on the command line.
+It is useful in command-line scripts, or in `exec` statements.
 * `node_encrypt()`
     * This is a Puppet function used to programmatically generate encrypted text.
       It's used internally so you won't need to call it yourself when using the